-I am a Research Assistant Professor at the Department of Geology and Environmental Science of the University of Pittsburgh.
-I apply Remote Sensing, Spatial Data Science, and Machine Learning (especially Neural Networks paired with SHAP for xAI), to study geomorphology, freshwater monitoring, extreme events, and the cascading effects of natural hazards in natural and riverine processes.
+I am a Research Assistant Professor in the Department of Geology and Environmental Science at the University of Pittsburgh.
+I am a remote sensing hydro-geomorphologist, applying techniques in the realm of Spatial Data Science, Deep Learning, and Explainable AI, to study geomorphology, freshwater monitoring, extreme events, and the cascading effects of natural hazards in riverine processes.

-My PhD Dissertation on spatial modeling of rainfall thresholds for landslide occurrence was awarded the CAPES Theses award – the highest distinction to a PhD Thesis defended in Brazil.
+My PhD Dissertation on spatial modeling of rainfall thresholds for landslide occurrence was awarded the CAPES Thesis Award – the highest distinction for a PhD Dissertation defended in Brazil.

-During my postdoctoral phase, I led the development of a National Aeronautics and Space Administration (NASA) dataset of sediment flux for every major river on Earth using Deep Learning applied to optical satellite imagery.
-The model is operational on PO.DAAC.
+During my postdoctoral phase, I led the development of a NASA dataset of sediment flux for every major river on Earth using Deep Learning applied to optical satellite imagery (paper at Geophysical Research Letters).
+The model is being operationalized at NASA’s PO.DAAC archive.

 PhD in Water Resources and Environmental Sanitation, 2018-2022